hhaeri/NLP-with-Yelp-reviews/README.md

 # Natural Language Processing with Yelp reviews
 ## Objective
-In this project I built Natural Language Models with the Yelp Review Dataset from the [Kaggle website](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset).
+In this project I built Natural Language Models with the Yelp Review [Dataset](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset).
 Unstructured data makes up the vast majority of data.
 The objective of this project was to extract the sentiment (positive or negative) and gain insight from review text.
-To perform Nayural Language Processing of the Yelp Review dataset, I conducted the follwoing stages:
+To perform Natural Language Processing of the Yelp Review dataset, I conducted the follwoing stages:

 *   Built NLP models of increasing complexity (bag of words and bigram models) to predict the rating of a review from its text